dtaylor113/ai-slideshow/README.md

 - **Playback controls:** Play/pause toggle plus 3–30s speed selector (default 8 seconds)
 - **Auto-rotation:** Seamless transitions when next image is ready
 - **Adaptive pacing:** Natural flow based on generation time, or timed cycling when running through saved history only
-- **Filmstrip sidebar:** Scrollable view of the latest 200 generated images with thumbnails
+- **Filmstrip sidebar:** Scrollable view of up to 200 generated images sampled randomly per refresh
 - **Click to revisit:** View any past image with its analysis and prompt
 - **Admin start/stop:** Settings gear (password `football`) reveals generation controls when you want fresh AI renders
+- **Slideshow-only mode:** One toggle hides all controls for a distraction-free viewing experience
 - **Saved locally:** Generated images stored in `photos/generated/`

 ### 📊 UI/UX